Skip to main content

 When pupils move on, a holistic and multi-agency approach is employed to ensure that the best decisions are made for the young person and their plans for the future, incorporating parental input.

-We have excellent partnerships with colleagues and sixth form providers within the local area and our careers advisor works closely with all pupils to ensure they are fully supported through the application and transition process.
+We have excellent partnerships with colleges and Post 16 providers within the local area and our careers advisor works closely with all pupils to ensure they are fully supported through the application and transition process.

 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
 All teaching staff at The Heights have the highest possible expectations for all pupils in their class.

 High quality teaching is our first step in responding to pupils who have SEND.
-This will be differentiated for individual pupils.
-All pupils on the SEND register have a Learning Plan to inform all subject teachers of their specific learning challenges so that they can differentiate their work accordingly.
+This will be adaptive for individual pupils.
+All pupils on the SEND register have a Learning Plan to inform all subject teachers of their specific learning challenges so that they can adapt their work accordingly.

 We will also provide the following interventions: